 Do you teach shapes in your preschool or pre-k classroom?
-If you’re looking for fun, hands-on shape activities to get your kids excited about shapes, then you’re in the right place!
+If you’re looking for fun, hands-on activities for teaching shapes that will get your kids excited about learning, then you’re in the right place!

 Learning about 2D shapes is an important early math skill.
 There are so many different ways to teach your little learners about shapes, but the most effective methods will be those that provide opportunities for hands-on learning.